josejuan/jQuery-translatable/README.md

     DataBase.Product.Description
     ...

-Then, "termUID" could be generated:
+Then, many "termUID" could be generated for each "termType":

     System.Page.HomePage
         Title